Fun and Friendly Employees Wanted

 - Participate in a DOT pre-employment and random drug testing program

-- At least 18 yrs old
+- At least 18 yrs old or high school graduate

 - Strong communication and leadership skills